Christian Education Staff and Volunteers

 Robert Snyder; (330) 493-4029; firstname.lastname@example.org

-Robert is the Religious Education Coordinator for the Diocese of Toledo and the Midwest, a position he has held for the last fifteen years.
+Robert is the Religious Education Coordinator for the Diocese of Toledo and the Midwest, a position he has held for the last twenty years.
 He has been actively engaged in Christian education for the last thirty years as a High School teacher, a teen youth advisor, and, currently, as an instructor in Adult Christian Education.
 During this time, Robert has conducted many Christian Education workshops, and written numerous articles on Christian Education for The Word and the OCEC Christian Education newsletter.
-He is known in his parish of St. George, Akron, Ohio, for his work as a highly successful youth advisor (achieving, among others, "Teen Club of the Year" award), as a past president of the Parish Council and since 1996, and as the recipient of the Protsyngelous Ellis Khouri Merit Award.
+Bob authored the high school curriculum “Celebrations-Feasts and Holy Days.: He is known in his parish of St. George, Akron, Ohio, for his work as a highly successful youth advisor (achieving, among others, "Teen Club of the Year" award), as a past president of the Parish Council and since 1996, and as the recipient of the Protsyngelous Ellis Khouri Merit Award.
+Bob earned a Bachelor's degree in Business Administration from the University of Akron.

 Los Angeles and the West